danune/MazeSolverProject/README.md

 points for the maze solver.
 It will display these results on a maze shown above the UI.
 This porject was made entirely using the Unity game enigine and coded in C#.

-To run the actual program, locate the file called
+To run the actual program, locate the file called MazeSolverProgram.zip and unzip the file.
+The program itself is an executable that should run the project when executed.